enosislabs/rainy-aether-insiders/README.md

 ---

-## 🎯 What is Rainy Aether?
+## 🎯 What is Rainy Aether Insiders?

-Rainy Aether is an **open-source, AI-first code editor** built from the ground up for the modern developer.
+Rainy Aether Insiders is an **open-source, AI-first code editor** built from the ground up for the modern developer.
 Combining the power of VS Code's Monaco editor with a blazing-fast Rust backend powered by Tauri 2.0, it delivers exceptional performance while using a fraction of the resources of traditional IDEs.

 **Built by [Enosis Labs, Inc.](https://enosislabs.com)** 🏢